 Directly supported POS platforms

-We currently work directly with Square POS, Shopify POS and Vend.
+We currently work directly with Square POS, Shopify POS, Vend and Tabology.
 If you use either of these, please read our separate guide to understand how to redeem gift cards inside your POS terminal.

 We are happy to consider working with any POS vendor, so please get in touch with us at email@example.com if you are either POS vendor or a customer of ours who wants us to integrate with their terminal.
 If we get enough interest and it is technically possible to integrate Gift Up! to the POS system, we will consider it.

 How to accept Gift Up gift cards in all other POS terminals